JuliaLang/julia/doc/src/manual/environment-variables.md

 If set to `1`, this will ignore incorrect hashes in artifacts.
 This should be used carefully, as it disables verification of downloads, but can resolve issues when moving files across different types of file systems.
 See [Pkg.jl issue #2317](https://github.com/JuliaLang/Pkg.jl/issues/2317) for more details.

-!!! compat "Julia 1.6"
-    This is only supported in Julia 1.6 and above.

 ### `JULIA_PKG_OFFLINE`

 If set to `true`, this will enable offline mode: see [`Pkg.offline`](https://pkgdocs.julialang.org/v1/api/#Pkg.offline).

-!!! compat "Julia 1.5"
-    Pkg's offline mode requires Julia 1.5 or later.

 ### `JULIA_PKG_PRECOMPILE_AUTO`